Keyboard shortcuts

 ClickHouse

-The ClickHouse backend (server/src/database_clickhouse.rs) uses the clickhouse crate, which is natively async.
+The ClickHouse backend (server/src/database/db_clickhouse.rs) uses the clickhouse crate, which is natively async.
 Queries request results in FORMAT ArrowStream, so the response arrives as Arrow IPC bytes that are decoded directly into RecordBatches — no intermediate JSON step.

 Construction: